YottaDB/YDBDoc/ReleaseNotes/ydbr204.md

 * <a name="GTM-DE506361"></a>[GTMSECSHR](https://docs.yottadb.com/AdminOpsGuide/ipcresource.html#gtmsecshr) appropriately handles a rare condition when two processes attempt to start a GTMSECSHR process at a coincident time.
 Previously, this could start more than one GTMSECSHR process, and, although a single GTMSECSHR process handled all the requests, their shutting down produced syslog error messages.
 [GTM-DE506361](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-001_Release_Notes.html#GTM-DE506361)

+* <a name="GTM-F167609"></a>When using TLS configuration verify-mode option SSL_VERIFY_PEER, YottaDB enables TLSv1.3 Post Handshake Authentication (PHA) for client connections.
+When using TLS configuration verify-mode options SSL_VERIFY_PEER and SSL_VERIFY_POST_HANDSHAKE, YottaDB enables TLSv1.3 PHA for server connections.
+By itself, SSL_VERIFY_POST_HANDSHAKE does not enable PHA.
+Previously, YottaDB did not support TLSv1.3's PHA capability.
+This could cause problems when connecting to some TLSv1.3 servers that require PHA.
+[GTM-F167609](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-002_Release_Notes.html#GTM-F167609)

-* <a name="GTM-F221672"></a>The [SHMHUGETLB]((https://docs.yottadb.com/MessageRecovery/errors.html#shmhugetlb) syslog warning message provides information about the operation of the calling process.
+* <a name="GTM-F221672"></a>The [SHMHUGETLB](https://docs.yottadb.com/MessageRecovery/errors.html#shmhugetlb) syslog warning message provides information about the operation of the calling process.
 Previously, SHMHUGETLB failure messages did not include operational information necessary to understand the reasons for such failures.
 [GTM-F221672](http://tinco.pair.com/bhaskar/gtm/doc/articles/GTM_V7.1-000_Release_Notes.html#GTM-F221672)

 ## Additional Information